-Step Action 1 Discharge the closing spring.
-With the device in the disconnected position (see page 73) , press the closing pushbutton.
-The breaker closes when the closing spring is charged.
+Step Action 1 With the device in the disconnected position (see page 76), discharge the closing spring by pressing the closing pushbutton.
+If the closing spring is charged, the device closes.
 2 Press the opening pushbutton to open the device.
-3 Pull out the rails to the maximum by pulling on the drawout grips.
-The moving part of the drawout device stays in disconnected position in the chassis.
-4 Pull out the moving part of the drawout device to the maximum, by rolling it along the rails.
-Result : The device is supported on the rails, clear of the chassis and ready to be lifted.
+3 Press and hold the rail release tabs towards the back.
+4 Pull out the rails to the maximum by pulling on the drawout grips.
+Result: The device is supported on the rails, clear of the chassis and ready to be lifted.
+Click!